jasonkneen/appc-npm/README.md

 Reads the `manifest` to populate the `package.json`, using `ti-module-<moduleid>` as name.
 It wil sum the versions of all platforms to be the package version.

-> **NOTE:** Only the most recent ZIP file of each platform and the `appc-npm` installer are added to the `package.json`'s `files` property so that only these will be packaged and published to NPM and not the full module source.
+Only the most recent ZIP file of each platform and the `appc-npm` installer are added to the `package.json`'s `files` property so that only these will be packaged and published to NPM and not the full module source.

 * [Browse Titanium modules on NPM](https://www.npmjs.com/browse/keyword/ti-module)